tailscale/tailscale/api.md

 }
 ```

 ## Set enabled subnet routes for a device

 ``` http
 POST /api/v2/device/{deviceID}/routes
 ```

 Set the subnet routes that are enabled for a device.
 Subnet routes are introduced [above](#subnet-routes) and discussed further in our [Knowledge Base](https://tailscale.com/kb/1019/subnets/).

 This call sets a device's enabled subnet routes by replacing the existing list of subnet routes with the supplied parameters.
 Tailscale returns a JSON list with enabled subnet routes and a list of advertised subnet routes for a device.

 ### Input parameters

-#### `{deviceid}` (required in URL path)
+#### `deviceid` (required in URL path)
 Supply the device of interest in the path using its ID.

 #### `routes` (optional in `POST` body)

 The new list of enabled subnet routes in JSON.
 Supply this parameter as an array of strings in the `POST` body, as shown:

 ``` jsonc
 {